+For the purpose of this policy smart watches with functions similar to those as mobile phones (e.g. camera, internet access) are to be treated in the same way as mobile phones

-- 1.1.
-This Policy is designed to ensure that potential issues involving mobile phones can be clearly identified and addressed, ensuring the benefits that mobile phones provide (such as increased safety) can continue. - 1.2.
-Kea School has established the following policy for mobile phones that provides guidelines and instructions for the appropriate use of mobile phones during school hours. - 1.3.
+1.1.
+This Policy is designed to ensure that potential issues involving mobile phones can be clearly identified and addressed, ensuring the benefits that mobile phones provide (such as increased safety) can continue.

+1.2.
+Kea School has established the following policy for mobile phones that provides guidelines and instructions for the appropriate use of mobile phones during school hours.

+1.3.
 All adults within the school must accept the policy before bringing mobile phones onto the school premises.
-It is contained in the staff handbook and in notes for visitors in the signing in book. - 1.4.
-Adults are permitted to use their own mobile phone whilst on trips, camps and extracurricular activities, but must sign the Schools Acceptable Use Policy.
+It is contained in the staff handbook and visitors are asked not to use mobile phones when on the school site.

+1.4.
+Adults are permitted to use their own mobile phone whilst on trips, camps and extracurricular activities, but must sign the school's ICT Acceptable Use Policy.